Ahmed Raza (Emirati cricketer): International career

 Raza made his List-A debut against India A in 2006.
-In 2007 Raza made his first-class debut against Scotland in the 2006 ICC Intercontinental Cup.
-In the 2009 ACC Twenty20 Cup Raza was the UAE's joint leading wicket taker with twelve wickets along with Moiz Shahid.
+In 2007, he made his first-class debut against Scotland in the 2006 ICC Intercontinental Cup.
+In the 2009 ACC Twenty20 Cup Raza was the UAE's joint leading wicket-taker with twelve wickets along with Moiz Shahid.

-In March 2013, Raza was named as the caretaker captain of the UAE for the 2013 ACC Twenty20 Cup in Nepal.
+In March 2013, Raza was named as the interim captain of the UAE for the 2013 ACC Twenty20 Cup in Nepal.
 In September 2013 he took career-best figures of 7/37 against Namibia in the 2011-13 ICC Intercontinental Cup.

 In January 2018, he was named in the United Arab Emirates' squad for the 2018 ICC World Cricket League Division Two tournament.

-In August 2018, he was named in the United Arab Emirates' squad for the 2018 Asia Cup Qualifier tournament.
-Despite the UAE losing the final to Hong Kong, he was named the player of the tournament, after taking sixteen wickets.
+In August 2018, he was included in the United Arab Emirates' squad for the 2018 Asia Cup Qualifier tournament.
+Despite the UAE losing the final to Hong Kong, he was named the player of the tournament, for taking sixteen wickets.

 In December 2018, he was named in the United Arab Emirates' team for the 2018 ACC Emerging Teams Asia Cup.
-He was the leading wicket-taker for the United Arab Emirates in the tournament, with six dismissals in three matches.
+He was the leading wicket-taker for the UAE in the tournament, with six dismissals in three matches.
 Later the same month, he was one of three players to be given an eight-week ban from international cricket for breaching the Emirates Cricket Board's Player's Code of Conduct, after using Twitter to criticise the facilities in Karachi during the tournament.
 In January 2019, the Pakistan Cricket Board (PCB) had accepted apologies from all the cricketers involved.
 In March 2019, he returned to the UAE's squad following his suspension for their series against the United States.

 In mid-2019, while on holiday in the United Kingdom, Raza was asked to train with Australia prior to the second Test of the 2019 Ashes series at Lord's, to prepare their batsmen to face left-arm spinner Jack Leach.
-He had earlier been a net bowler for Australia during the series against Pakistan in the UAE in March 2019.
+Raza had earlier been a net bowler for Australia during the series against Pakistan in the UAE in March 2019.

 In September 2019, he was named in the United Arab Emirates' squad for the 2019 ICC T20 World Cup Qualifier tournament in the UAE.
 However, prior to the tournament, he replaced Mohammad Naveed as captain, after Naveed was withdrawn from the squad.
 In December 2019, he was named as the captain of the ODI squad for the 2019 United Arab Emirates Tri-Nation Series.

 In January 2020, in the fourth match of the 2020 Oman Tri-Nation Series against Namibia, he took his first five-wicket haul in ODI cricket.
-In December 2020, he was one of ten cricketers to be awarded with a year-long full-time contract by the Emirates Cricket Board.
+In December 2020, he was one of ten cricketers to be awarded a year-long full-time contract by the Emirates Cricket Board.